tsunami416604/azure-docs.hu-hu/articles/app-service-web/web-sites-python-create-deploy-django-app.md

     ms.author="huvalo"/>

-# Webalkalmazások létrehozása a Djangóval az Azure-ban
+# Creating web apps with Django in Azure

-Ez az oktatóanyag a Python futtatásának első lépéseit mutatja be az [Azure App Service Web Apps](http://go.microsoft.com/fwlink/?LinkId=529714) felületén.
-A Web Apps korlátozott ingyenes üzemeltetést és gyors üzembe helyezést kínál, ráadásul a Python alkalmazást is használhatja!
-Az alkalmazása növekedésével átválthat fizetős üzemeltetésre, valamint integrálhatja alkalmazásába az összes többi Azure-szolgáltatást is.
+This tutorial describes how to get started running Python on [Azure App Service Web Apps](http://go.microsoft.com/fwlink/?LinkId=529714).
+Web Apps provides limited free hosting and rapid deployment, and you can use Python!
+As your app grows, you can switch to paid hosting, and you can also integrate with all of the other Azure services.

-A Django webes keretrendszer használatával fog létrehozni egy alkalmazást (lásd az oktatóanyag alternatív verzióit a [Flask](web-sites-python-create-deploy-flask-app.md) és a [Bottle](web-sites-python-create-deploy-bottle-app.md) használatával).
-Létre fog hozni egy webalkalmazást az Azure Piactérről, be fogja állítani a Git üzemelő példányt, majd helyileg fogja klónozni a tárházat.
-Ezt követően helyileg fogja futtatni az alkalmazást, módosításokat fog elvégezni rajta, majd véglegesíteni fogja őket, és el fogja küldeni az Azure-ba.
-Ez az oktatóanyag ennek a folyamatnak a Windows vagy Mac/Linux operációs rendszeren történő végrehajtását mutatja be.
+You will create an application using the Django web framework (see alternate versions of this tutorial for [Flask](web-sites-python-create-deploy-flask-app.md) and [Bottle](web-sites-python-create-deploy-bottle-app.md)).
+You will create the web app from the Azure Marketplace, set up Git deployment, and clone the repository locally.
+Then you will run the application locally, make changes, commit and push them to Azure.
+The tutorial shows how to do this from Windows or Mac/Linux.

 [AZURE.INCLUDE [create-account-and-websites-note](../../includes/create-account-and-websites-note.md)]

->[AZURE.NOTE] Ha nem szeretne regisztrálni Azure-fiókot az Azure App Service megismerése előtt, lépjen [Az Azure App Service kipróbálása](http://go.microsoft.com/fwlink/?LinkId=523751) oldalra, ahol azonnal létrehozhat egy rövid élettartamú alapszintű webalkalmazást az App Service-ben.
-Ehhez nincs szükség bankkártyára, és nem jár kötelezettségekkel.
+>[AZURE.NOTE] If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](http://go.microsoft.com/fwlink/?LinkId=523751), where you can immediately create a short-lived starter web app in App Service.
+No credit cards required; no commitments.

-## Előfeltételek
+## Prerequisites

-- Windows, Mac vagy Linux
+- Windows, Mac or Linux
-- Python 2.7 vagy 3.4
+- Python 2.7 or 3.4
-- setuptools, pip, virtualenv (csak Python 2.7)
+- setuptools, pip, virtualenv (Python 2.7 only)
 - Git
-- [Python Tools for Visual Studio][] (PTVS) – Megjegyzés: nem kötelező
+- [Python Tools for Visual Studio][] (PTVS) - Note: this is optional

-**Megjegyzés:** A TFS-közzététel a Python-projektek esetében jelenleg nem támogatott.
+**Note**: TFS publishing is currently not supported for Python projects.

 ### Windows

-Ha még nem telepítette a Python 2.7-es vagy 3.4-es (32 bites) verzióját, javasoljuk a [Python 2.7-hez készült Azure SDK] vagy a [Python 3.4-hez készült Azure SDK] Webplatform-telepítővel történő telepítését.
-Ezzel többek között a következőket telepíti: a Python 32 bites verziója, setuptools, pip, virtualenv (a Python 32 bites verziója van telepítve az Azure-gazdagépeken).
-Alternatív megoldásként a Python eszközt a [python.org] webhelyről is beszerezheti.
+If you don't already have Python 2.7 or 3.4 installed (32-bit), we recommend installing [Azure SDK for Python 2.7] or [Azure SDK for Python 3.4] using Web Platform Installer.
+This installs the 32-bit version of Python, setuptools, pip, virtualenv, etc (32-bit Python is what's installed on the Azure host machines).
+Alternatively, you can get Python from [python.org].

-A Git esetében a [Git for Windows] vagy a [GitHub for Windows] használatát javasoljuk.
-Visual Studio használata esetén használhatja a beépített Git-támogatást.
+For Git, we recommend [Git for Windows] or [GitHub for Windows].
+If you use Visual Studio, you can use the integrated Git support.

-Szintén javasoljuk a [Python Tools 2.2 for Visual Studio] telepítését.
-Ez ugyan nem kötelező, de ha rendelkezik az ingyenes Visual Studio Community 2013 vagy Visual Studio Express 2013 for Web alkalmazásokat is magában foglaló [Visual Studio] szoftverrel, a nagyszerű Python IDE előnyeit is élvezheti.
+We also recommend installing [Python Tools 2.2 for Visual Studio].
+This is optional, but if you have [Visual Studio], including the free Visual Studio Community 2013 or Visual Studio Express 2013 for Web, then this will give you a great Python IDE.

 ### Mac/Linux

-A Python és a Git alkalmazásoknak már telepítve kell lenniük, de győződjön meg arról, hogy a Python verziószáma 2.7-es vagy 3.4-es.
+You should have Python and Git already installed, but make sure you have either Python 2.7 or 3.4.

-## Webalkalmazás létrehozása a portálon
+## Web App Creation on Portal

-Saját alkalmazása létrehozásának első lépése egy webalkalmazás létrehozása az [Azure portálon](https://portal.azure.com).
+The first step in creating your app is to create the web app via the [Azure Portal](https://portal.azure.com).

-1. Jelentkezzen be az Azure portálra, majd kattintson a bal alsó sarokban található **NEW** (ÚJ) gombra.
+1. Log into the Azure Portal and click the **NEW** button in the bottom left corner.
-3. A keresőmezőbe írja be a „python” kifejezést.
+3. In the search box, type "python".
-4. A keresési eredmények közül válassza ki a **Django** elemet (amelyet a PTVS tett közzé), majd kattintson a **Create** (Létrehozás) gombra.
+4. In the search results, select **Django** (published by PTVS), then click **Create**.
-5. Konfigurálja az új Django-alkalmazást, például új App Service-csomag és egy ahhoz tartozó új erőforráscsoport létrehozásával.
-Ezt követően kattintson a **Create** (Létrehozás) gombra.
+5. Configure the new Django app, such as creating a new App Service plan and a new resource group for it.
+Then, click **Create**.
-6. Konfigurálja az újonnan létrehozott webalkalmazáshoz tartozó Git-közzétételt a [Local Git Deployment to Azure App Service](app-service-deploy-local-git.md) (Helyi Git-üzembehelyezés az Azure App Service-ben) részben megadott utasítások szerint.
+6. Configure Git publishing for your newly created web app by following the instructions at [Local Git Deployment to Azure App Service](app-service-deploy-local-git.md).

-## Az alkalmazás áttekintése
+## Application Overview

-### A Git-tárház tartalma
+### Git repository contents

-Az alábbiakban áttekintjük a kiindulási Git-tárházban található fájlokat.
-A következő szakaszban ezek klónozását fogjuk elvégezni.
+Here's an overview of the files you'll find in the initial Git repository, which we'll clone in the next section.

     \app\__init__.py
     \app\forms.py